Average Cost of Dental Implants in Houston, TX

 With costs being pradctically equal, a dental implant is the "platinum standard" and by far the most effective, longest lasting, and strongest option available to patients that want teeth that look and feel as real teeth do.
 This pricing is exclusive through Dr. Bridger and includes the following:

-- Implant placement by the implant placement surgeon
+- Implant placement by our implant placement surgeon

-- Placement of the abutment by Dr. Bridger
+- Placement of the custom abutment by Dr. Bridger

 - Placement of the implant crown over the abutment by Dr. Bridger

 Why do I need to replace missing tooth?